-Supporting staff and students to collaboratively develop and enhance resilient communities across years and across the University.
+Supporting staff and students to collaboratively develop and enhance resilient communities across years, across degree formats, and across the University overall.
 Developing communities that promote a sense of wellbeing, belonging and mattering through the Student Support Model as well as more broadly.
 Supporting students as they move to the University, from semester to semester, from year to year, as well as beyond the University and preparing for professional working life.
 Supporting students through the cost-of-living crisis.

 Recognising the power of learning, teaching, and assessment to transform the student experience.
-Encouraging meaningful engagement with learning and teaching.
+Encouraging meaningful student and staff engagement with learning and teaching.
 University-wide curriculum transformation and making the Edinburgh Student Vision a reality, and effectively communicating this work to students and staff.
 Developing students who are: disciplinary experts; ready to thrive in a changing world; and highly employable.
 Experiential learning; international dimensions of curriculum; global and local engagement; student-staff co-creation of assessment, teaching and learning, decolonising the curriculum; exploring new technologies; online, in-person, and hybrid experiences of teaching and learning.

 Ensuring we work in partnership to promote a University community where all are welcome, respected and nurtured.
-Making intentional efforts to meet the needs of our diverse community of students and staff, recognising intersectionality, and that we may need to change the way we practice to ensure some individuals and groups, who have traditionally been systemically excluded, feel welcome and wish to engage.
+Making intentional efforts to meet the needs of our diverse community of students and staff, and acknowledging intersectionality.
+Recognising we may need to change the way we practice to ensure some individuals and groups, who have traditionally been systemically excluded, feel welcome and are enabled to engage.